 Hair dye can be notorious for causing allergic reactions, which is why you should always do a skin test 48 hours in advance.
 To minimise the risk of reactions, choose a chemical-free dye such as a henna-based dye, which uses all-natural ingredients to enhance your colour.
 Henna is also a well-known antiseptic and can help to clear away the signs of irritation such as red, flaky skin.

-If you’re worried about applying shampoo straight to the roots or just want to experiment, you may consider henna hair mascara instead.
+If you’re worried about applying hypoallergenic beauty products straight to the roots or just want to experiment, you may consider henna hair mascara instead.
 This is just as gentle on the skin and hair, without a drastic colour change.

 Why go hypoallergenic?

-Even if you don’t suffer from sensitive skin, there are myriad benefits to choosing hypoallergenic beauty products.
+Even if you don’t suffer from sensitive skin, there are myriad benefits to choosing hypoallergenic.
 You may notice brighter skin in general, while hypoallergenic products are also more likely to be organic and avoid animal testing.
+You may also discover an allergy you never knew you had!

 Choosing hair and makeup with organic ingredients means that animal habitats are not being destroyed.
 Look after your skin and Mother Earth by making the hypoallergenic switch.